Become a Koestler Mentor

 The training has been really inspirational and I’m really excited about becoming a mentor.
 It was well organised, with clear goals and expectations, a standard of mutual respect and space for everyone to contribute.

-We especially welcome applications from mentors working in music, and from visual artists based in Wales, and the North of England.
+We especially welcome applications from mentors working in writing, and from artists based in the North of England and the Midlands.

 Complete and return: